Gamified ADHD tests can skew your patient’s results

 1. Unreliable measurements

 To capture a true insight into your patient’s attention and impulse control, the test you’re using needs to be reliable and have clinical utility.
-When tests are gamified, the added entertainment value can skew their natural response patterns, giving results that don’t accurately reflect their typical behavior and experiences.
+When tests are gamified, the added entertainment value can skew their natural response patterns.
+This gives results that don’t accurately reflect their typical behaviour and experiences.

 ADHD tests are intentionally boring for this reason.
 Research by Alqithami (2021) found that attention can be trained to overcome deficits in the short term by leading to better focus through game-based environments.

-2. Variation in responses, making the process unstandardized
+2. Variation in responses, making the process unstandardised

 People respond to games in different ways.
 Some may find gamification distracting or overly stimulating, while others might become overly focused.
 This variability can result in data that does not accurately reflect your patient’s cognitive functions and ultimately create a different experience for each patient, making the diagnostic process non-standardized.